 SH 21 through downtown Madisonville is a heavily congested primary connection between I-45 and SH 90.
 The current SH 21 roadway provides few widening options to accommodate local and through traffic.
 In 2014, TxDOT conducted a feasibility study to determine the effectiveness of a relief route from SH 21 west of Madisonville to I-45 as a means of relieving congestion and increasing mobility.

 The purpose of the SH 21 relief route is to connect regional traffic in the Madisonville area, which will relieve SH 21 (Main Street) and surrounding roadways from through traffic between I-45, SH 75, SH 90 and SH 21.

 The proposed relief route is expected to:

-On March 7, 2017 an open house public meeting will provide an opportunity to review alternatives for a relief route around Madisonville.
+On March 7, 2017, the community was able to comment on alternatives for a relief route around Madisonville.

 On December 4, 2017, TxDOT hosted an open house public meeting for the public to review and comment on the preferred alternative.

 Based on input from local stakeholders, TxDOT determined that it would be prudent to consider the possible future need for a full loop around Madisonville.
 Therefore, TxDOT evaluated the feasibility for such a project.

 Where we are now